archipel-network/archipel-core/doc/ud3tn_aap.md

 ### EID registration request (REGISTER)

-The *REGISTER* message can only be sent by the client and requests that µPCN associates the current connection with a specific EID.
+The *REGISTER* message can only be sent by the client and requests that µD3TN associates the current connection with a specific EID.
 The message is encoded as follows:

 ```